Ryan-Martin22/ironclad-jewellery/README.md

 - Removing products from favourites if no longer available

 This was tested by deleting a product from the site to ensure it was removed from the user’s favourited items.
 When the product was deleted, the item was removed without any issues and no longer available from the ‘My Favourites’ page.

+# Validator Testing

+- The HTML templates were validated using [W3 Validator](https://validator.w3.org/nu/#textarea).
+No major errors were returned for the HTML segments.
+- The CSS style sheet was validated using [W3C Validator](https://jigsaw.w3.org/css-validator/#validate_by_input) and no errors were returned.
+- The JavaScript files were run through [JSHint](https://jshint.com/) and no errors were found apart from a few missing semi-colons which were added.
+Also, the project was run through whilst checking for any issues in the console.
+No errors were found.
+- The code was validated using [PEP8](http://pep8online.com/).
+No errors were returned.
+- The finished project was also run through [Wave](https://wave.webaim.org/) to check for issues with contrast styling and HTML structure.

+# Responsive Testing

+I also tested this project's responsiveness across multiple devices including:

+- iPhone X
+- iPhone 8
+- Samsung S21 FE
+- Samsung S10+
+- Samsung Galaxy Z Flip3
+- iPad Pro 9.7"
+- MacBook Pro 13"

+I also used Google developer tools to check responsiveness across multiple other devices and screen sizes.

+# Bugs Found

+I encountered the following issues whilst building this project:
+- The Footer wasn't sticking to the bottom on some of the pages.
+To fix this I added an 'h-100' Bootstrap class to the container divs or set the minimum height within media queries.

+- The Success Message wasn't working when removing items from the cart.
+To fix this I needed to get the product ID to identify which Item was being deleted in the message

+- The Shopping bag was repeating the 'Continue Shopping' and 'Add to Bag' buttons after every item in the bag.
+To fix this I moved the {% endfor %} for the {% if bag_items %} to be before the buttons.

+- Incorrect Stripe public key in checkout view.
+I accidentally wrote the public key in the context in capitals.

+- I was able to add products to categories that were not on the dropdown list.
+To fix this I had to remove the non-existing categories in the admin panel and remove/change to category of the products added to these categories.

+- Deploy not completing - message received: ERROR: Could not find a version that satisfies the requirement python-apt==2.0.0+ubuntu0.20.4.7 (from versions: 0.0.0, 0.7.8).
+To fix this I removed the un-required installs from requirements.txt file.

+- The Webhook for the live site was generating a 301 error.
+To fix this I had to add a / at the end of the URL that the webhook was set up to.

+- The delivery confirmation page image wasn't Loading on the deployed site.
+To fix this I changed the image source to the images [AWS](https://aws.amazon.com/?nc2=h_lg) URL to display the image.

+- Stripe was sending a Server 500 error in the Webhooks, this was an error on Stripes part which I could not control.
+I believe this is fixed now.
+All Webhooks are currently sending as expected.